derekwheee/photobooth/README.md

 ### Raspberry Pi

-Installation on the Raspberry Pi requires `apt-get` which you likely have installed.
+Installation on the Raspberry Pi requires `apt-get` which you likely have already.
 Install dependencies with:
 ```
 apt-get update
 npm install
 ```

 ### Environment
-Create a `.env` file in the root of them project and your MongoDB URI:
+Create a `.env` file in the root of the project and add your MongoDB URI:
 ```
 MONGOLAB_URI=mongodb://<user>:<password>@path.to/mongodb
 ```

-Create a file at `~/.aws/credentials` with you AWS key and secret
+Create a file at `~/.aws/credentials` with your AWS key and secret
 ```
 [default]
 aws_access_key_id = ACCESSKEY